How to Install Split-Jamb Interior Doors

 - Block and shim the jamb at the hinge locations and above the jamb with 8d finishing nails.

-- If your door is larger and has more hinges than a standard door, you’ll need to use additional shims above each hinge.
+- If your door is larger and has more hinges than a standard door, you will have to use additional shims above each hinge.

-- Double check and make sure the door is still square and plumb.
+- Double-check to make sure that the door is still square and plumb.
 Adjust the shims as needed.

 - Follow these same steps to shim the jamb on the lock side of the door.

-Tip: If you’re using tapered shims, alternate the direction in which they are inserted.
+Tip: If you use tapered shims, alternate the direction in which they are inserted.

-- Work from approximately 6-inches below the top of the frame, and drive 8d finishing nails into the hinge side of the frame.
+- Work from approximately six inches below the top of the frame, driving 8d finishing nails into the hinge side of the frame.

 - Penetrate through the jamb and shim, making sure the frame remains square and plumb.

-- Drive another nail approximately 6-inches above the bottom of the frame, and the third nail into the middle.
+- Drive another nail approximately six inches above the bottom of the frame, and the third nail into the middle.

 - Follow these same steps to secure the lock side of the door.